projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

 The system is now ready to run a Kata Container on ACRN.
 Note that a reboot is recommended after the installation.

-Before running a Kata Container on ACRN, you must offline at least one CPU:
+Before running a Kata Container on ACRN, you must take at least one CPU offline:

 .. code-block:: none